Meriem1551/printf/README.md

 <h4>9.
 Print some money and give it to us for the rain forests</h4>
 <p>Handle the field width for non-custom conversion specifiers.  </p>

 <h4>10.
 The negative is the equivalent of the composer's score, and the print the perfor mance </h4>
-Handle the precision for non-custom conversion specifiers.
+<p>Handle the precision for non-custom conversion specifiers. </p>

 <h4>11.
 It's depressing when you're still around and your albums are out of print</h4>
 Handle the 0 flag character for non-custom conversion specifiers.